norech/epitech.js/README.md

 ### Login to the intranet (autologin - legacy)

-> Since 08/2022, autologin access doesn't work anymore and is whitelisted.
+> Since August 2022, autologin access doesn't work any more and is locked behind a whitelist.
-> You will need to use an auth provider in order to manually provide and refresh authentication cookies.
+> You will probably need to use an auth provider in order to manually provide and refresh authentication cookies instead.

 Go into `https://intra.epitech.eu/admin/autolog` and grab your autologin link.